galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 >
 {: .hands_on}

-While one could examine the quality control report for each set of reads (forward and reverse) independently but it is quite useful to example them side by side using the **MultiQC** tool.
+While one could examine the quality control report for each set of reads (forward and reverse) independently it can be quite useful to inspect them side by side using the **MultiQC** tool.

 > ### {% icon hands_on %} Hands-on: Combining QC results
 >